Practicing ArchitectureArchitectural Research

 The AIA is among the research partners for the SmartMarket Report: Prefabrication and Modularization: Increasing Productivity in the Construction Industry.
 This report shows how prefabrication and modularization is yielding real business benefits for users.
 Commonly used prefabricated and modular building elements include mechanical, electrical and plumbing systems, exterior walls, building superstructures, roofing, floors and interior room modules.
 Out of over 800 architecture, engineering and contracting (AEC) professionals surveyed, 66% report improved project schedules, 65% report decreased project costs, and 77% report reduced construction site waste.

-As of July 2011, the Council on Tall Building and Urban Habitat announces its Research Development Initiative directed at colleagues involved in (or aspiring to be involved in) tall building-related research and development.
+As of July 2011, the Council on Tall Building and Urban Habitat announced its Research Development Initiative directed at colleagues involved in (or aspiring to be involved in) tall building-related research and development.
 The central goal of this initiative is to promote grant proposal submissions and to reduce barriers to tall building research.
-Recognizing that research is vital to the future of tall building production, the Research Development Initiative will target opportunities for advancing new innovations and technologies.
+Recognizing that research is vital to the future of tall building production, the Research Development Initiative targets opportunities for advancing new innovations and technologies.

 The Journal of Architectural and Planning Research is an international interdisciplinary resource for professionals and scholars in architecture, design, and planning.
 Reporting internationally both recent research findings and innovative new practices, JAPR provides a link between theory and practice for researchers and practicing professionals.
 JAPR is published in cooperation with the American Institute of Architects (AIA) and a number of national and international organizations.